Clarkson University: Clarkson Theatre Company

 Every fall, CTC puts on a musical over Clarkson University's family weekend, sometime in mid-to-late October.
 The production time for this show is between 5 and 7 weeks.
 After the fall production is over, preparations for the One Act Festival begin.
 This festival is made up of short plays chosen and directed by students, as well as several written by students.
-This festival is usually put on as a fundraiser for a charity chosen by the executive board, and takes place at the end of January or beginning of February.
+This festival is usually put on as a fundraiser for a charity selected by the executive board and takes place at the end of January or the beginning of February.
 The next show, usually a straight play, is put on near the beginning of April.
-Show choice for each slot is not limited to either a musical or play, but it is traditional to use this structure; as shows are chosen by a general member vote, however, any show can be chosen to be put on any semester.
+Show choice for each slot is not limited to a musical or play, but it is traditional to use this structure; as a general member, vote chooses shows; however, any show can be selected to be put on any semester.

-CTC's most famous alumnus is not a student, but an adviser.
 Wes Craven, creator of the A Nightmare on Elm Street franchise, was a professor at Clarkson University in 1968, as well as faculty adviser to the Clarkson Drama Club (the predecessor of the current Clarkson Theatre Company).
-As part of one of Professor Craven's classes, Humanities IV, several Theta Chi members wanted to make a spoof of traditional horror movies, about the strange occurrences in their fraternity's house at 18 Elm Street.
+As part of one of Professor Craven's classes, Humanities IV, several Theta Chi members wanted to make a spoof of traditional horror movies about the strange occurrences in their fraternity's house at 18 Elm Street.
 The filming included CTC's home, Old Snell Hall, where the boiler room scene took place in the basement.
-While none of those involved had very much film experience, they made the film for about $300 and it was shown twice on campus.
+While none of those involved had much film experience, they made the film for about $300, and it was shown twice on campus.
 Much of Craven's inspiration for A Nightmare on Elm Street came from this first filmmaking experience; the house in the movie, while not the house used in the first version, resembles this house and also resides on Elm Street.